volumio/volumio-plugins-sources/mpd_oled/readme.md

 - `mpd_oled` is the application that does all the hard work.
 It communicates with MPD running under Volumio, reads audio spectrum data from C.A.V.A and displays it on the screen: <https://github.com/antiprism/mpd_oled>

-- Balbuze for help upgrading the plugin to Volumio 3: <https://github.com/balbuze>
+- Balbuze & Wheaten for their help upgrading the plugin to Volumio 3: <https://github.com/balbuze>

 - Thanks to misko903 for the Slovakian translation and for giving me the push to write this plugin: <https://github.com/misko903>